Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex 1 Community Update - Deus Ex - PC/README.md

 Full credits should be the same as the final game, located in Credits.DX

-A number of official translations teams had to be involved as well, if you know anything about them please let us know!

 ### Caustic Creative (Creators of Revision):

 https://www.dx-revision.com/